kate-orlova/google-amp-in-sitecore/README.md

 ![HitHub repo size](https://img.shields.io/github/repo-size/kate-orlova/google-amp-in-sitecore.svg?style=flat)

 # Google AMP in Sitecore module
 Google AMP in Sitecore module is an open source project supporting the Google Accelerated Mobile Pages (AMP) integration with Sitecore.
-It employs the Google AMP publishing technology to create web pages in Sitecore that load instantly on mobile devices through a Google search.
+It employs the Google AMP publishing technology to create web pages in Sitecore that load instantly on mobile devices through a Google search what brings a great performance benefit to the end users and improves the page ranking factor.

 The module covers the following aspects:
 1. AMP view of a Sitecore page is based on a dedicated AMP Layout with limited AMP HTML, JavaScript and CSS as per [AMP HTML specification](https://www.ampproject.org/docs/fundamentals/spec);